Canonical form of a deformed Poisson bracket spacetime: Choice of gauge

 \section{Choice of gauge}

-In this section we determine the phase-space variables, and lapse and shift in different gauges.
+In this section, we determine the phase-space variables, lapse, shift, and thus line element, in different gauges.
+The construction of the metric in different charts has already been obtained by coordinate transformations~\cite{Fragomeno:2024tlh,Gingrich:2024mgk}, but the aim here is not to see the different forms of the metrics themselves but to validate the covariance.
+Does the theory starting from a covariant GUP Hamiltonian and using the canonical formalism obtain the same results as a non-covariant formalism using GUP distorted Poisson brackets?

 Since the constrain equations and equations of motion can sometimes be difficult to solve, we can be guided by the coefficients in the general line element.
 The spherically symmetric metric in the ADM formalism~\cite{PhysRev.117.1595} can be expanded as

 Written in this form, the line element allows us to identify the correspondence to the GUP metric and thus aid in obtaining the line element for a particular gauge.